Skip to content

 • "For he is a lyer, and the father of the same thyng" (Bishops Bible of 1568)

-The only woman to have translated the Bible into English, Julia E. Smith, as it happens, gave the most accurate, honest translation there is:
+The only woman to have translated the Bible into English, Julia E. Smith, as it happens, gave the world the most accurate, honest translation there was:

 "for he is a liar, and the father of him."
 (Smith's Literal Translation, 1876)

 Smith's translation was perhaps the most honest of all translations ever done.
-But the multitude never read or studied her translation or other literal translations.
+But the multitudes never read or studied her translation or other literal translations.
 Julia's translation was not read or studied by many due to it being written by a woman in the 1850s, and not published until 21 years after she finished it.
-Although her "strictly literal rendering" still misses "the Whole", to her credit, she attempted to give the most honest renderings, notably with the distinguishing of the Hebrew incomplete and complete:
+Although her "strictly literal rendering" still missed "the Mark", to her credit, she attempted to give the most honest renderings, notably with the distinguishing of the Hebrew incomplete and complete:

 "And the heavens and the earth shall be completed, and all their army.
 And God will complete in the seventh day his work which he made, and he will rest in the seventh day from all his works which God formed to make."
-(Genesis 11:1-2 RBT)
+(Genesis 11:1-2 Smith's Literal)

 Julia Smith Literal Translation

-So not having much opportunity to see the literal, accurate words, what did the multitude study, memorize, and believe?
+So not having much opportunity to see the literal, accurate words, what did the multitudes study, memorize, and put their trust in?

 In the last few centuries it was the King James "Authorized" Version: